novoalab/modPhred/docs/cluster.rst

    ~/src/modPhred/src/mod_cluster.py --minfreq 0.01 -i mod.gz -e pdf

-This will produce plots to this one
+This will produce plots similar to this one

 .. image:: cluster.png
    :align: center